JOkeyWalker/Riposte/README.md

 ---

 ## Usage
-Paste directly into your remote shell or if running local copy on device:
+Paste directly into your Sentinel One Remote Shell or if running local pulled copy on device:
 ```powershell
 powershell -ExecutionPolicy Bypass -File "C:\Path\To\File\Riposte.ps1"
 ```